“Do not go where the path may lead,

 Most people believe that an increase in their income would make them happy, but even Princeton scientists have stated that the link between money and happiness is “greatly exaggerated and mostly an illusion.”

 Material wealth does NOT lead to happiness; happiness leads to happiness.
-If you are not able to generate a sense of joy from within in the present moment, a Lamborghini is not going to help.
+If you can’t generate a sense of joy from the present moment, a Lamborghini is not going to help.
 Happiness is a natural state of being that stems from aligning your thoughts with who you really are.

 There is nothing wrong with material wealth (bring it on!), but it isn’t the answer to your problems.
 The answer to your problems is found in transcending all the limiting thoughts and beliefs that prevent you from expressing your true Self.